Chris Paul helps Suns hold off Nuggets, improve to 5-1 - WHIZ News

 Paul came through yet again.

-The point guard hit a big jumper with 7.3 seconds remaining after a successful coach’s challenge on the other end and the Phoenix Suns moved to 5-1 for the first time since 2009-10 by holding off the scuffling Denver Nuggets 106-103 on Friday night.
+The point guard hit a big jumper with 7.3 seconds remaining after a successful coach’s challenge on the other end and the Phoenix Suns moved to an NBA-best 5-1 by holding off the scuffling Denver Nuggets 106-103 on Friday night.
+They were last 5-1 in 2009-10.

 Moments like this are precisely why the Suns acquired Paul in a deal with Oklahoma City.
 Paul led the NBA in clutch scoring last season.